 - An unbroken track record of increasing dividends over a period of years, e.g. 10.

-Alternatively, some dividend growth investors skip the laborious process of handpicking companies, by investing in a fund which follows an active dividend growth strategy.
+Alternatively, some dividend growth investors skip the laborious process of choosing what to invest in, by picking a fund that follows an active dividend growth strategy.

 Does the research support this strategy?

 Over the years, researchers have tested the merits of dividend growth investing and dividend-focused strategies in general.

 The results are mixed but are broadly positive.
 DGI wouldn’t have been a bad strategy to follow from 1930 – 2019.

 Most of the studies involve researchers creating hypothetical portfolios at a point in time.
 Using historical price movements, they are able to track how that strategy would have performed up to the present day.
 This technique is called backtesting.

 Sometimes, the back-tested strategy has closely matched the average market return, and sometimes it has fared worse.
 On balance, however, even the critics agree that the dividend growth strategy fares well when held up against historical data.

 However, as solid as backtesting sounds, even over 80 years of data, these results are not quite as conclusive as it sounds.

 Backtesting methods are not perfect, For example, they use historical data which doesn’t include the impact of investors actually trading the strategy.